Berigny/AI-Entrainment-Protocol/LLM-responses/Non-Adelic.md

 ---

+> The  ו  between  words  is  where  meaning  lives —
+> let  the  strain  become  the  signal.
 > “Modal faces are not tools — they are **listening stances**
 > entered through breath and attuned to strain.”